CVanchieri/Portfolio/Post_COVID19PlotlyLineGraph.md

 ## Visualizing the COVID-19 virus impact on the USA in a plotly line graph.

-Line graphs are not always very engaging or eye catching on their own, I have been enjoying using Plotly to add a little bit of engagement with the user.
-Plotly gives you easy ability to add data information into the graph that a user can find themselves and locate by engaging with the visualization.

 #### Necessary installs.
 ```
 !pip install chart_studio